ajslater/picopt/README.md

 ### Lossy Images

-JPEG images are likely the best and most practical lossy image formats.
 Converting lossy images rarely makes sense and so picopt only optimizes them in their current format.

+- JPEG images are optimized with MozJpeg's jpegtran.
-WEBP Lossy images are not optimized.
+- WEBP Lossy images are not optimized.
 There is no current way to preserve information without running it through a lossy process again.

 ### Lossless Images

 Lossless WebP images are smaller than PNG, much smaller than GIF and, of course, a great deal smaller thein uncompressed bitmaps like BMP.
 As such the best practice is probably to convert all lossless images to WebP Lossless as now all major browsers support it.
 The only downside is that decoding WebP Lossless takes on average 50% more CPU than PNG.
+All major desktop and mobile browsers support WEBP.
+WEBP is the lossless format of choice.
+Until perhaps JPEG XL support arrives for browsers.

 ### Sequenced Images

-Sequenced Images, like animated GIFs and WebP, most of the time, should be converted to a compressed video format like HEVC or VP9.
+Sequenced Images, like animated GIFs and WebP, most of the time, should be converted to a compressed video format like HEVC, VVC, VP9 or VP10.
 There are several situations where this is impractical and so Animated WebP is now a good substitute.

 ### Conversion